okard/wp_afmng/README.md

 - [X] Make usable for all plugin user (use right caps)
 - [ ] Reuseable project view (subtemplate)
 - [ ] Add delete button to episode view page
+- [ ] Edit user names by the status

 ### Task Manager